 Bitten by Wanderlust visitors would love to travel to Bhutan.
 Bhutan follows the "Value not Volumes" tourism strategy and offers a guaranteed level of services, free from any dishonest travel activity by the travel agent.
 Bhutan holiday is unique in the sense that although Thimphu is a cosmopolitan city, it does not have a single traffic light signal throughout the city and still lives in 1600 AD with 21-century infrastructures.
 During your tour of Bhutan, you can experience both worlds.

-Club holiday has many customized Bhutan tour packages for families and couples, newlywed couples can customize their Bhutan honeymoon tour with the help of Bhutan Holiday experts of Club holiday.
+Club holiday has many customized Bhutan tour packages for families and couples, newlywed couples can customize their Bhutan honeymoon tour with the help of the Bhutan Holiday experts of Club holiday.

 Club Holiday has Many Bhutan packages from Delhi and Bhutan packages from Mumbai, specially created and customized for travelers from all over India.
 These Bhutan Tours are customized with the correct selection of direct flights to Bhutan with proper selection of flights Bhutan, to give more fun time to the traveler at their resorts in Bhutan tourist places, not on roads.

 If you're planning a vacation in Bhutan, you don't have to worry about getting a visa before you fly to Bhutan.
 Indians, Bangladeshis, and Maldivian nationals are excluded from the formalities of visas.
 By obtaining entry permits at Paro International Airport or the Pheuntosholing Check Post on Arrival, they will start your Bhutan tour.
-Any identity card and Hotel voucher issued by Govt. are required to obtain a Bhutan Permits.
+Any identity card and Hotel voucher issued by Govt. are required to obtain a Bhutan permit.

 Bhutan Holiday packages should be planned in consultation with professional tour operations as Bhutan is a law-abiding country and you need to be cautious.
-Bhutan Government has imposed a tax on Rs 1200 per person per night for travelers on Bhutan Vacation, as per their policy of Value is better than volume.
+Bhutan Government has imposed a tax of Rs 1200 per person per night for travelers on Bhutan Vacation, as per their policy of Value is better than volume.
 This step is likely to reduce the volumes of Bhutan Holiday packages sold.

-The absence of frequent flights is a big impediment in planning good and cheap Bhutan Holiday Packages.
+The absence of frequent flights is a big impediment to planning good and cheap Bhutan Holiday Packages.
 India is well connected with Bhutan by Rail, Road, and Air.
 No Indian Airlines are operating in Bhutan but 2 Bhutanese Air Lines are operating direct flights from Guwahati, Bagdogra, Delhi, Gaya, and Kolkata.
 You Can Travel up to Hansimara Railway station, 20 km from Bhutan Border, by train to gain entry to Bhutan by Road from Pheuntosholing town.

 How to Get Bhutan Permit: Getting an entry permit is the first step to starting your Bhutan Holiday.
 Indian traveler needs to get a Bhutan permit at the Pheuntosholing entry gate on the submission of certain Documents and Biometrics.
-Remember Permit Office is closed on Sunday and National Holidays at Pheuntosholing.
+Remember Permit Office is closed on Sundays and National Holidays at Pheuntosholing.
 The tourist must reach Pheuntosholing in the early hours to get the permit, else they have to wait for the next morning.
 Documents Required: 4 Copy Passport size photos and 2 Copy Xerox of Valid Government Issued ID Proof of each passenger traveling.
 PAN Card is not acceptable.
 Persons carrying Aadhar cards must carry other supporting ID & Address proofs.

 Best Bhutan Itinerary:

 Though Bhutan is a small nation; it has a lot to offer to tourists ranging from Rafting, Paragliding, Spiritual meditation, and relaxing stay at the Resort.
-Your purpose in the Bhutan holiday will decide on the itinerary.
+Your purpose for the Bhutan holiday will decide on the itinerary.
 Places to Visit in Bhutan are, Pheuntosholing, Thimphu, Paro, Bumthang, Mongar, Punakha, and Guelph.
 Tourists on leisure Bhutan tours normally plan 6 to 7-nights of Bhutan Holiday covering Pheuntosholing, Paro, Thimphu, and Punakha.

 Paro: What to See